MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 # Release notes for Microsoft Edge Security Updates

 These release notes provide information about security fixes that are included in updates to Microsoft Edge Stable channel.

+## January 16, 2024

+Microsoft is aware of the recent exploit existing in the wild.
+We are actively working on releasing a security patch as reported by the Chromium team.

+Turn on enhanced security mode on to help prevent the exploit that exists in the wild.
+Learn more about [enhanced security](/DeployEdge/microsoft-edge-security-browse-safer).

 ## January 11, 2024